Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

+As an answer to the above question, we introduce a new connectivity, or avoidance, property for a general metric measure space.
+This condition involves three parameters $(C,\delta,\epsilon)$ and is referred to as $(C,\delta,\epsilon)$--connectivity.
+The condition is somewhat technical to state, and we defer to Section \ref{sec:PIproof} and Definition \ref{def:conbility} to state it rigorously.
+In the vaguest sense, it means that for each pair of points $x, y$ and every $\epsilon$-low density ``obstacle'' set $E$, there exists a ``curve'' of length $Cd(x, y)$ making ``jumps'' of cumulative size at most $\delta d(x, y)$ while avoiding the obstacle set $E$.

+It turns out that Definition \ref{def:conbility} fully characterizes doubling spaces admitting Poincar\'e inequalities.
+The rigorous statement is contained above in Theorem \ref{thm:contheorem}.
+Note, the doubling is not needed to show that $(C, \delta, \epsilon)$--connectivity is sufficient for a Poincar\'e inequality, because by Lemma \ref{thm:condoubl} doubling is implied by this condition.
+Similarly, the theorems below could dispense with the assumption of $D$-doubling.
+However, we add this to explicate the dependence of the parameters on the implied doubling constant.
+Note that Lemma \ref{thm:condoubl} gives a fairly bad bound for the doubling, and often the doubling constant may be much smaller.

+The rigorous definition of connectivity uses curve fragments instead of curves.
+The usage of curve fragments may seem counter-intuitive and technical at first.
+However, as a motivation we note that it becomes easier for a curve to avoid an obstacle $E$ if we permit some jumps, or discontinuities.
+However, a conceptual difficulty arises as we have to allow infinitely many jumps, which leads to the notion of so called curve fragments.
+These curve fragments are defined on compact subsets of $\R$ instead of intervals.
+To simplify, the reader might initially imagine a curve which is continuous except for finitely many jumps.
+Such curves with jumps in relation to Poincar\'e inequalities have appeared implicitly in prior work, such as in \cite{heinonen1998quasiconformal,bonk2005conformal,ChDiff99,durand2016geometric}.

+The reason we also need curve fragments stems from the fact that differentiability spaces may be totally disconnected, and thus may only possess such curve fragments with infinitely many jumps.
+Further, Bate has shown in \cite{bate12diff} that differentiability spaces possess a rich supply of curve fragments.
+Moreover, Bate and Li also used curve fragments to express connectivity in \cite{bate2015geometry}.
+We also remark that, if $X$ is quasiconvex, one can avoid the use of curve fragments in Theorem \ref{thm:contheorem}.
+This leads to a definition in terms of curves, which is discussed in \cite{sylvester:thesis}.

-This condition is very similar to the condition appearing in the work of Sean Li and David Bate \cite[Theorem 3.8]{bate2015geometry}.
-The main difference is that Li and Bate treat this property only in connection to certain classes of differentiability spaces, while here we isolate it as a property of a general metric measure space (see below for more discussion).
-Another related condition appears in connection to $\infty$-Poincar\'e inequality discussed in \cite[Theorem 3.1(f)]{durand2016geometric}, but there one must assume $\mu(E)=0$.
+Our connectivity condition is motivated by a similar condition appearing in the work of Bate and Li \cite[Lemma 3.5]{bate2015geometry}.
+The main difference is that Bate and Li treat this property only in connection to certain classes of differentiability spaces, while here we isolate it as a property of a general metric measure space (see below for more discussion).
+Another related condition appears in connection to the $\infty$-Poincar\'e inequality discussed in \cite[Theorem 3.1(f)]{durand2016geometric}, but there one must assume $\mu(E) = 0$.

-The notion of a curve fragment and related terminology is introduced in Definition \ref{curvfrag} below.
-For certain purposes we could also use curves $\gamma$, and replace the second and third condition by

-However, while less intuitive to state with curve fragments, that language is necessary for the application to differentiability spaces in section \ref{rectifdiff}, since the spaces we construct may be \emph{a priori} disconnected.
-Also, it is often easier to construct curve fragments than curves, since they permits certain jumps.